 The Three-Stage Frontier

-What OpenAI's Engineers Found Out The Hard Way
+What OpenAI's Engineers Found Out the Hard Way

 People were spending meaningful time just managing the agents: opening sessions, assigning work, checking on progress, nudging things that had stalled, restarting tasks that had failed silently.
 The agents were fast.
 The humans were becoming project managers for machines, and it was wearing on them.

 Symphony's fix was to remove that layer.
 Work moves into an issue tracker.
 Agents pick it up, work on it, and surface outcomes.
 Humans review results rather than supervising process.
 The shift sounds small.
 In practice, it relocates the cognitive load from the middle of the task -- where you have to stay engaged -- to the end, where you can evaluate on your own schedule.
+That is not a feature.
+That is a different product philosophy.

 "A tool waits for you to remember it.
 An assistant reduces the number of things you have to remember."